 Roasting in Austin: Inside the Roastery-Cafés Powering the City's Coffee Scene

-When Food & Wine crowned Austin America's No. 1 coffee city in 2026, the reasoning was that Austin treats coffee like a canvas — café concepts in cocktail bars, bakeries, alleys, trailers, and vans.
+When Food & Wine crowned Austin America's No. 1 coffee city in 2026, the reasoning was that Austin treats coffee like a canvas, with café concepts in cocktail bars, bakeries, alleys, trailers, and vans.
 True.
 But under that layer of inventive pours is a less-discussed engine: Austin is also a serious roasting city.
 A surprising number of the city's cafés aren't just pouring someone else's beans.
 They're buying green coffee, roasting it in-house, and selling the same lot across the bar within the week.

 This changes what it's like to work behind the bar here.
-A barista job at a roastery-café isn't just a pour job — it's proximity to a production floor, access to cupping sessions, and often a more structured development path.
+A barista job at a roastery-café isn't just a pour job.
+It's proximity to a production floor, access to cupping sessions, and often a more structured development path.
 Below are the roasters that own both the roast and the bar in Austin, ordered by how well they represent that fusion.

 The Roastery-Cafés